Inside Our Research Mentorship Program

 Applications are accepted annually (late spring/early summer).
 Applicants must be a Black graduate student in the United States studying disability but students are not required to have experience with quantitative analysis or a history of peer-reviewed publications.
 Black graduate students with disabilities are especially encouraged to apply.

 The Disability Research Mentorship Program for Black Graduate Students was established in 2020 to help Black students build up their resumes with research publications.
-The third cohort has been selected by for the mentorship program in 2022.Continue Reading
+The forth cohort has been selected for the mentorship program in 2023.Continue Reading